Label Requirements of Specialty and Other Bagged Fertilizers

 - Name and address of the registrant or licensee

 This is any term, design or trademark used in connection with one or several grades of fertilizer.
 The brand cannot be misleading or numerals may not be used in the brand that are misleading.
 Example: An acceptable brand would be "SuperGro Supreme."

 This indicates the percentage (by weight) of the three major nutrients in a fertilizer.
 It is the shorthand representation of the guarantees for Total Nitrogen (N), Available Phosphate (P2O5) and Soluble Potash (K2O) with each guarantee separated by a hyphen, "-".
 A more common way is to refer to the percentage of N-P-K. Example: 12-15-24 means 12% nitrogen, 15% available phosphate, and 24% soluble potash.

-All fertilizers (bag, bulk or liquid) must be sold on the basis of net weight.
-This may be expressed in english or metric units.
+All fertilizers (bag, bulk, or liquid) must be sold based on net weight.
+This may be expressed in English or metric units.

 Name and Address of Registrant or Licensee

-- The order of the main five labeling requirements is not fixed as long as all are present and are in a readable and conspicuous place on the label.
+- The order of the main five labeling requirements is not fixed if all are present and are in a readable and conspicuous place on the label.